Fryziu/Q2classic/README.md

 A full list of changes is available in the [CHANGELOG](CHANGELOG).

 Last available original code (does not compile properly nowadays) of AprQ2 you can find in one of my repositories, a fork of working jdolan code is in my repositories as well (as a starting point for comparisons).
-Here you can see a stripped version, where i intend to do all possible mistakes in my journey into the C and the first coherent Turing - complete creative enviroment given to us by John Carmack.
+Here you can see a stripped version, where i intend to do all possible mistakes in my journey into the C and the first coherent Turing - complete open (GNU) creative enviroment given to us by John Carmack.
 You can feel invited to join it too :-)

 ## Downloads